TUBAF-IFI-DiPiT/github2pandas_manager/README.md

 + `Workflows`
 + `GitReleases`

-An overview of the information contained in each can be found in the [wiki of the gitlab2pandas](https://github.com/TUBAF-IFI-DiPiT/github2pandas/wiki) project.
+An overview of the information contained in each data frame can be found in the [wiki of the gitlab2pandas](https://github.com/TUBAF-IFI-DiPiT/github2pandas/wiki) project.